favonia/cloudflare-ddns/README.markdown

 <details><summary>🐋 Directly run the Docker image <sup><em>click to expand</em></sup></summary>

+Create a Cloudflare API token from the [API Tokens page](https://dash.cloudflare.com/profile/api-tokens) with the **Zone - DNS - Edit** and **Account - Account Filter Lists - Edit** permissions.
+You can remove unneeded permissions based on your setup; see [Cloudflare API Tokens](#cloudflare-api-token) for details.

 ```bash
 # Prefer Cloudflare's proxy for these domains (optional)
 # Existing DNS records in Cloudflare keep their current proxy statuses